 These rock paintings are important because they represent the earliest form of human creativity.
 They also symbolise the beginning of art in the world today.

 We’ve had the privilege of hiking the Drakensberg Mountains when we lived in South Africa.
-If you plan to hike it too, make sure to read our top Drakensberg hiking trails of the Royal Natal National Park.
+If you plan to hike it too, make sure you read our top Drakensberg hiking trails of the Royal Natal National Park.
 We also share tips on how you can hike the Drakensberg with children.

 Top UNESCO Sites in Asia